ubuntu/codelabs/README.md

 This is our snap and snapcraft codelabs, fetched from google doc content.

-This is the source branch not containing compiled assets or codelabs.
+This is the copiled containing compiled assets or codelabs.
-The binary branch is at https://github.com/ubuntu/codelabs-compiled, for a ready to run website.
+The source branch is at https://github.com/ubuntu/codelabs.

 ## Run the binary assets